Botfuel/botfuel-dialog/GETTING_STARTED.md

-By the end of this this tutorial, you will be able to have a bot running that is able to respond to a greeting and ask for your name.
-You will also add a new functionality that will make the bot ask for your age.
+By the end of this tutorial, you will have a simple bot that is able to respond to a greeting and ask for your name.
+You will also learn how to add new functionality that will allow the bot to ask for your age.

-# Getting API credentials
+# Get API credentials

-## Creating a Botfuel Developer Account

 You can use the SDK without any API credentials, but in this tutorial we want to take advantage of the entity extraction service.
-To get API crendentialsl you need to create a Botfuel developer account.
+To get API crendentials you need to create a Botfuel developer account and create an app.
 The Labs plan is free up to 5000 API calls per month!

+## Create a Botfuel developer account

 If you haven’t already, visit the [Botfuel Developer Portal](https://app.botfuel.io/) and create an account:

 <img src="https://s3.eu-west-1.amazonaws.com/botfuel-docs/screenshots/signup.png" alt="Sign up" width="300"/>

-## Creating an app
+## Create an app

-Once you have created an account and are logged in, create an app by clicling on the `New app` button:
+Once you have created an account and are logged in, create an app by clicking on the `New app` button:

 <img src="https://s3.eu-west-1.amazonaws.com/botfuel-docs/screenshots/createapp.png" alt="Creating an app" width="800"/>

-Now give a name to your app, an optional description and a language.
+Now name your app, provide an optional description and select a language.

 The app’s language determines what language your bot will understand.
 Under the hood, our NLP APIs behave differently based on the language you choose.
-You won’t be able to change it later so choose carefully!
+You won’t be able to change it later, so choose carefully!

 <img src="https://s3.eu-west-1.amazonaws.com/botfuel-docs/screenshots/createapp2.png" alt="Creating an app 2" width="800"/>

-## Getting the credentials
+## Get the app credentials

-Once your app is created, make sure you locate the `Credentials` section.
+Once your app is created, locate the `Credentials` section and take note of the credentials.
 We will use the App Id and App Key parameters later in this tutorial.

 <img src="https://s3.eu-west-1.amazonaws.com/botfuel-docs/screenshots/credentials.png" alt="Credentials" width="800"/>

 # Installation

+For our tutorial, we will make a copy of an existing sample bot that is able to respond to a greeting and respond back to you with your name.

 Open a terminal and clone the sample starter bot: